Duck Leg Confit

 - 1. Shred the duck leg confit and set aside.

-- 2. In a large bowl, combine mixed greens, orange segments, grapefruit segments, and toasted walnuts.
+- 2. In a large bowl, combine mixed greens, orange segments, grapefruit segments, and walnuts.

-- 3. In a small bowl, whisk together olive oil, balsamic vinegar, salt, and pepper.
-Drizzle over the salad, top with shredded duck, and serve.
+- 3. In a small bowl, whisk together olive oil, apple cider vinegar, salt, and pepper.
+Drizzle over the salad and toss gently.
+Top with shredded duck and serve.

 Duck Leg Confit Tacos with Avocado Salsa

-Delicious tacos filled with shredded duck leg confit and topped with a fresh avocado salsa for a healthy twist.
+Delicious duck leg confit tacos topped with a fresh avocado salsa, providing a healthy twist on a classic dish.

 - 2 duck leg confits